-How much do you pay to power a light bulb?
+How much do we pay to power a refrigerator for a year?
 Is it less or more than in other European countries?
 See our infographic to find out more.

 Eurostat provides information on a broad range of topics such as energy prices, energy dependence, energy savings, infrastructure, renewable energies,...

 Get a glimpse of all our available energy statistics and where to find them.